quedexnet/python-api/README.md

 [`UserStreamClientProtocol`][user_stream_client.py] and [`MarketStreamClientProtocol`][
 market_stream_client.py] can be used as a reference on how to integrate [`MarketStream`][ market_stream.py] and [`UserStream`][user_stream.py] classes with a WebSockets library.

+## Getting Credentials

+You'll need to create an instance of `Trader` to use the API (for details see [Simple Trading Tutorial][simple_trading.py.md]). `Trader` needs to be provided with your account id and encrypted private key - you may find them in our web  application - on the trading dashboard select the dropdown menu with your email address in the upper right corner and go to User Profile (equivalent to visiting https://quedex.net/webapp/profile when logged in).

+The `Exchange` entity needs to be provided with the URL of our API, which is `wss://api.quedex.net` and our public key which for your convenience is bundled with the API - just import it like so `from quedex_api import quedex_public_key`.

 ## Contributing Guide